 Researchers at the University of Toronto have found that whey protein shakes, in particular, can be an effective recovery drink to prevent muscle loss after a workout and improve recovery.

 Protein is a nutrient that is necessary for building and maintaining muscle mass, as well as a host of other bodily functions.
 If building muscle, or maintaining it while losing weight is your goal, it’s likely that you will have to increase your protein consumption.
+You can get high protein foods online from sites like Proper Good, you can have a look at their site here.

 The key to achieving this is not necessarily eating more but choosing the right high protein foods such as those mentioned in this article.